Table of Contents

 Children and adults with recent travel history to the developing world are at risk of amoebic rather than bacterial dysentery.
 These patients should receive tinidazole or metronidazole.
 It is important to note that Entamoeba histolytica can be easily identified with stool analysis, therefore, specific treatment with metronidazole or tinidazole is usually possible early in the disease.

 Finally, patients with confirmed diagnosis of shiga-toxin producing E. coli should receive azithromycin or rifaximin.
-While the organism is sensitive to other antibiotics, other antibiotics are thought to be responsible for increased production of the shiga-toxin by the bacteria, hence an increased risk of developing the hemolytic-uremic syndrome.
+While the organism is sensitive to other antibiotics, other antibiotics are thought to be responsible for the increased production of the shiga-toxin by the bacteria; hence, an increased risk of developing the hemolytic-uremic syndrome.

 Additionally, the current diagnostic approaches, even though are helpful and easy to perform, are considered as costly to the developing world where diarrheal illness is more common.
 Therefore, the identification of the causative organism and specific treatments are usually difficult to obtain in areas where dysentery is endemic.